Illegal ancillae are those with IDs greater

 This entry points to a location in WRAM, specifically part of the OAM buffer.
 The results are fully unpredictable.

-This entry points to a location in ROM, specifically the repulse spark draw routine.
+This entry points to a location in ROM, specifically the tink spark draw routine.
 The entry point does not align perfectly with the code, but it recovers after 1 instruction.
 Eventually the routine returns cleanly.

-Of particular interest is the instruction at $08:905A
+Of particular interest is the instruction at

 This also comes with the potential to hardlock the game in an infinite loop.
-For example, if IAx7A is in slot 0 and $0FAC
+For example, if IAx7A is in slot 0 and

 Less interestingly, this illegal ancilla should also result in some broken objects on screen.